 Emeryville Small Business Profiles: Core Society Fitness founder Emily Yang

-Emily Yang has always been a bit of a workout fanatic.
+Emily Yang has always been a workout fanatic.
 She’s tried a bit of everything throughout the years including Spinning, Yoga, CrossFit, etc. She ended up falling in love with the Lagree Fitness Method.

 Lagree was founded by Los Angeles-based fitness instructor Sebastien Lagree and is loosely based on Pilates using his patented “Megaformer” machine.
 His method gained popularity when it was embraced by a few high-profile Hollywood celebrities including the Kardashians, Selena Gomez and Sofia Vergara.
 “It’s low impact, but high intensity,” Yang noted.